varshith-Git/valori/docs/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with Vectara quickly.
+This guide will help you get started with Valori quickly.
 We'll cover the basic concepts and show you how to build your first vector database.

 Basic Concepts
 --------------

-Vectara is built around several key components:
+Valori is built around several key components:

 * **Storage Backend**: Handles persistence of vectors and metadata
 * **Index**: Provides efficient similarity search algorithms